-1. To begin, if an opener is installed, disconnect the opener drawbar arm from the garage door.
-You will typically need to remove a clevis pin by first taking off the cotter pin, as pictured.
+1. To begin, if installing an opener, disconnect the opener drawbar arm from the garage door.
+You typically need to remove a clevis pin by first taking off the cotter pin, as pictured.

 2. Unplug the power to the opener.
 This will keep the opener from running if somebody accidentally tries to open the door while you are working.

 3. If the strut has already been installed on the door, lock the door or install a vise grip above a roller to prevent the door from possibly rising and knocking you off the ladder.
 After securing the door, remove the top strut.
 Remove the ends first, and the center last to ease handling of the long strut.

 4. Remove one of the existing top fixtures on one side of the door.
 Some top fixtures have two screws; others may have three or four.
 Use a vise grip on the track below the top section, or a 2 X 4 to prevent the top of the section from falling out of the opening while you work on it.

 5. Measure the thickness of the top section.